 You must apply to become a standard business sponsor (SBS).
 If you intend to sponsor many foreign workers, you should apply to be an accredited business sponsor (ABS) as that offers priority processing.
-However, you might be an overseas-based businesses that does not have established a company within Australia.
+However, you might be an overseas-based business that does not have an established company within Australia.
 If so, you should apply to be an overseas business sponsor (OBS).

 If applying to be an SBS, you need to demonstrate to the Department of Home Affairs that your business has:

 - complied with Australian laws or, if you are applying to be an OBS, the laws of the foreign country.